Polio: Eradication

-The decade of the last recorded case of paralytic polio.
+Decade of the last recorded case of paralytic polio.

 A global effort to eradicate polio – the Global Polio Eradication Initiative – began in 1988, led by the World Health Organization, UNICEF, and The Rotary Foundation.
 Polio is one of only two diseases currently the subject of a global eradication program, the other being Guinea worm disease.
 So far, the only diseases completely eradicated by humankind are smallpox, declared eradicated in 1980, and rinderpest, declared eradicated in 2011.
 In April 2012, the World Health Assembly declared that the failure to completely eradicate polio would be a programmatic emergency for global public health, and that it "must not happen".

 These efforts have hugely reduced the number of cases; from an estimated 350,000 cases in 1988 to a low of 483 cases in 2001, after which it remained at a level of about 1,000–2000 cases per year for a number of years.

 By 2015, polio was believed to remain naturally spreading in only two countries, Pakistan and Afghanistan, although it continued to cause outbreaks in other nearby countries due to hidden or re-established transmission.

 Global surveillance for polio takes two forms.
 Cases of acute flaccid paralysis (AFP) are tested for the presence and type of poliovirus.
 In addition, environmental and wastewater samples are tested for the presence of poliovirus - this is an effective method of detecting circulating virus which has not given rise to severe symptoms.
 Here is a summary of both wild polio (WPV) and variant polio (cVDPV) prevalence over the years shown: